SAP/kafka-connect-sap/README.md

 ## Contributing

 Contributions are accepted by sending Pull Requests to this repo.

-Please do not forget to sign the [Contribution License Agreement](https://cla-assistant.io/SAP/kafka-connect-sap).
+### Developer Certificate of Origin (DCO)
+Due to legal reasons, contributors will be asked to accept a DCO when they create the first pull request to this project.
+This happens in an automated fashion during the submission process.
+SAP uses [the standard DCO text of the Linux Foundation](https://developercertificate.org/).

 ## Compatibility